Tereshchenkolab/12-lead-ECG-viewer/README.md

 # 12-lead-ECG-viewer
 Clinical Viewer of raw digital 12-lead ECG file (ECG file in .txt format).
 Viewer can be installed in a computer without pre-installed Matlab.
-Use provided MATLAB app installer file name "MyAppInstaller_web.exe" to install this APP in any computer, and follow installation instructions.
+Use provided MATLAB app installer file name "MyAppInstaller_web.exe" to install this APP in any PC computer, and follow installation instructions.

  ## Table of Content
    - 12-lead clinical ECG viewer